Mostafa Chamran

-Mostafa Chamran Save'ei (مصطفی چمران ساوهای) (2 October 1932 - 21 June 1981) was an Iranian physicist, politician, commander and guerrilla fighter who served as the first defense minister of post-revolutionary Iran and a member of parliament as well as the commander of paramilitary volunteers in Iran–Iraq War, known as "Irregular Warfare Headquarters".
-He was killed during the Iran–Iraq War.
+Mostafa Chamran Savehi (مصطفی چمران ساوهای; 2 October 1932 - 21 June 1981) was an Iranian scientist, politician, and guerrilla, best known for serving as the first defense minister of post-revolutionary Iran.

+In 1980, Chamran was elected to the Iranian Majles, representing Tehran.
+That same year, he commanded a paramilitary unit in the Iran–Iraq War, known as the "Irregular Warfare Headquarters".
+He was later killed on the frontlines.

 Early life and education

-Chamran was born into a religious family on 2 October 1932 in Tehran.
-He received religious education from Ayatollah Taleqani and Morteza Motahari.
-He studied at Alborz High School and then graduated from University of Tehran with a bachelor's degree in electromechanics.
+Chamran was born into a religious Persian family on 2 October 1932 in Tehran.
+His younger brother was Mehdi Chamran, who later served as the chairman of the City Council of Tehran.

-In the late 1950s, he moved to the United States for higher education, obtaining an M.S. degree from the Texas A&M University.
-He then went on to obtain his PhD in electrical engineering and plasma physics in 1963 from the University of California, Berkeley.

-In the book Self-construction and development he said he was hired as a research staff scientist at Bell Laboratories and NASA's Jet Propulsion Laboratory in the 1960s.
+Chamran studied at Alborz High School, while also receiving religious education from Mahmoud Taleghani.
+After graduating from the University of Tehran with a bachelor's degree in electromechanics, he moved to the United States for higher education under an Imperial Iranian government scholarship, obtaining a master of science in electricial engineering from Texas A&M University.
+In 1963, Chamran obtained his doctorate in electrical engineering and plasma physics from the University of California, Berkeley.
+He was subsequently employed as a research staff scientist at Bell Laboratories and later at NASA's Jet Propulsion Laboratory.